 MSc, Statistics with Medical Applications

-Claire Ainsworth, MSc, is a Senior Statistician in the Data Analytics and Design Strategy team at RTI-HS in the Manchester, UK office.
-Ms. Ainsworth has more than 7 years of experience in health outcomes research and data analytics and has worked on a range of projects.
+Claire Ainsworth, MSc, is an Associate Director on the Data Analytics and Design Strategy team at RTI-HS in the Manchester, UK office.
+Ms. Ainsworth has more than 10 years of experience in health outcomes research and data analytics and has worked on a range of projects.
 Specifically, Ms. Ainsworth has experience undertaking projects involving systematic and strategic literature reviews, network meta-analysis, global value dossiers, survey development, medical record reviews, and retrospective data analysis (such as structural equation modelling and analysis of heterogeneity).
-She has experience working in a range of therapeutic areas, including cardiology, gastroenterology, oncology, pain/analgesia, psychiatry, and respiratory.
+She has experience working in a range of therapeutic areas, including dermatology, cardiology, gastroenterology, oncology, pain/analgesia, psychiatry, and respiratory.
 Ms. Ainsworth’s key roles include data analysis support and development of protocols, case report forms, statistical analysis plans, reports, slide sets, posters, and manuscripts.
 Her work has led to publications in journals such as Clinical Therapeutics, Value in Health, Journal of Medical Economics, and Expert Review of Pharmacoeconomics and Outcomes Research, alongside presentations at conferences such as the American Society of Clinical Oncology (ASCO) Annual Meeting, Digestive Disease Week (DDW), the congress of the European Crohn's and Colitis Organization (ECCO), the Congress of the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), and the International Association for the Study of Lung Cancer World Conference on Lung Cancer (IASCLC-WCLC).
-Ms. Ainsworth is also an experienced project manager and has experience in various statistical packages including R, Stata, and MPlus.
+Ms. Ainsworth is also an experienced project manager and has experience in various statistical packages, including Stata, R, and MPlus.